 The Royal Society Young People’s Book Prize aims to encourage the writing, publishing and reading of excellent, accessible books that communicate science to young people.
+Once shortlisted by a panel of expert adult judges, the reins are handed over to judging panels made up of school and youth groups across the UK.
 The Prize is awarded to the best book that communicates science to young people (aged up to 14) in English.

 How is the prize judged?